PLACE DES FESTIVALS TURNS 10!

 “To create the Quartier des Spectacles in 2007, every level of government (federal, provincial, municipal) joined forces, which is very rare for a municipal cultural project.
 The first cornerstone was to be Place des Festivals.
 It was already a natural space for shows, but when there was no festival on it was a no-man’s land.
 The announcement was shock therapy for Montreal’s cultural heart, and the project was completed in just two years.”
 Claude Deschênes, author Tous pour un Quartier des spectacles

 “In ten years, the square has become a hub for the big summer events, and for winter events as well, such as Luminothérapie.
 We decided on a vocation for it, and it’s still open and evolving.
 I find that a pleasant surprise.
 On a more personal note, in July 2014 RBO gave a show called The Tounes during the Just For Laughs Festival.
 It was a magical moment for both Place des Festivals and RBO.”
 Jacques Primeau, chair, Quartier des Spectacles Partnership Board of Directors

 “One of the challenges for the Quartier des Spectacles is to animate our public spaces 365 days a year.
 One way to animate Place des Festivals in winter is Luminothérapie.
 Each year there’s a new experience, a new installation, and the teams always relish the challenge of doing better and being more original than ever.
 We’ve developed real expertise in winter outdoor animation.
 And now five Luminothérapie projects have toured to 33 cities since 2016.”
-Thomas and Laurence, members of the Quartier des Spectacles Partnership’s operations team
+Thomas Peltier and Laurence Montmarquette, members of the Quartier des Spectacles Partnership’s operations team

 “It’s a key venue both for local artists and visiting artists playing their first show in Montreal.
 Many of them decide to end their tour in Place des Festivals.
 It has become an essential stop.”
 André Ménard, founder, Festival international de Jazz de Montréal